Best Travel Insurance for Guatemala: What to Cover

 What should travel insurance for Guatemala cover?

-Does travel insurance cover volcano hiking in Guatemala?
+Does travel insurance cover volcano hiking?

-Which travel insurance companies are best for Guatemala?
+Which travel insurance is best for Guatemala?

 Does travel insurance cover COVID-19 in Guatemala?